-Figure 4.
-Signal amplitudes of CW-EPRoC (green circle) and transient RS-EPRoC for three scan rates (80.4 THz s-1, orange triangle; 201.1 THz s-1, purple diamond; and 402.1 THz s-1, pink square) as a function of bias current (x axis, top) and corresponding B_1 magnitudes (x axis, bottom).
+Figure 4: Signal amplitudes of CW-EPRoC (\bigcirc) and transient RS-EPRoC for three scan rates (80.4 THz/s-1, $\stackrel{\blacktriangle}{}$, 201.1 THz/s-1, $\stackrel{\bullet}{}$, and 402.1 THz/s-1, $\stackrel{\blacksquare}{}$) as a function of bias current (x-axis, top) and corresponding B_1 magnitudes (x-axis, bottom).
 The dashed lines are simulations of the RS signals.

 Finally, it is necessary to explore the theoretical limits of the RS-EPRoC technique.
-Figure 5 shows the simulated signal amplitudes of the deconvolved RS-EPRoC spectra as a function of both B_1 and scan rate, α .
-The scan rate was increased by increasing scan width while maintaining a constant scan frequency (200 kHz) to ensure that all oscillations have decayed within a single scan period (half cycle) when considering T_1 and T_2^ on the order of 100 ns.
+Figure 5 shows the simulated signal amplitudes of the deconvolved of transient RS-EPRoC signals as a function of both B_1 and scan rate, α .
+The scan rate was increased by increasing scan width while maintaining a constant scan frequency (200 kHz) to ensure that all oscillations have decayed within a single scan period (half-cycle) when considering T_1 and T_2^ on the order of 100 ns.
 The signal amplitudes were normalized to the global maximum of all signals resulting from the simulations to probe the limits of the RS-EPRoC technique with respect to SNR.
-This analysis extends the rapid-scan technique far beyond what is possible with field-swept RS-EPR to encompass a regime that is only accessible via frequency-swept RS-EPR, which has now been implemented with RS-EPRoC.
-From this simulation, an improvement of the signal amplitude by a factor of about 5 may be achieved compared to the rapid-scan measurements presented in this work.
+This analysis extends the rapid scan technique far beyond what is possible with field-swept RS-EPR to encompass a regime that is only accessible via frequency-swept RS-EPR, which has now been implemented with RS-EPRoC.
+From this simulation, an improvement of the signal amplitude by a factor of about 5 is-may be achieved compared to the rapid scan measurements presented in this work.